-For years, Chu had visited the island to capture its austere landscapes; in 2019, he began to record Greenland’s human beings and groups, first journeying Upernavik in March.
+Thu had visited the island for years o capture its austere landscapes; in 2019, he began to record Greenland’s human beings and groups, first journeying Upernavik in March.
 The small, northwestern fishing village is domestic to about 1,000 residents—making it the 13th biggest village within the united states.
-The Chu at the start deliberate to stay for 2 days, but prolonged his journey: “I needed to stay for one week due to the fact there had been no flights.
-I was fortunate, due to the fact I took this prevailing photograph on my 6th day in Upernavik.
+TAt the start, the Chu deliberately stayed for 2 days but prolonged his journey: “I needed to stay for one week because there had been no flights.
+I was fortunate due to the fact I took this prevailing photograph on my 6th day in Upernavik.
 If I best spent two days there, I [probably] wouldn’t have observed this place this 12 months,” Chu says.
 (See greater photos from the 2019 Travel Photo Contest.)

 “It felt so harmonious.
 The complete land changed into blanketed via white, cold snow, and the blue tint at nightfall made it even cooler.
 But the mild from the home windows, avenue lighting fixtures, and the family of 3 made the world heat once more.
 I love the assessment and mood of this scene.
 I was busy taking continuous snap shots at that point, looking to capture the high-quality moment,” he said.

 The Chu commenced photographing for the duration of his college travels, and after 3 years operating as an engineer, set out to awareness on his images.
 Then he serendipitously entered the National Geographic Photo Contest.
 “Just when I commenced leaning into images, my photo was decided on as an editors’ preference within the 2012 National Geographic Photo Contest.
-It [really] prompted me, and pictures [has become] part of my life considering the fact that that time,” Chu recalls.
+It [really] prompted me, and pictures [has become] part of my life because that time,” Chu recalls.